-- PK studies in patients with rheumatoid arthritis - PK studies in patients with arrhythmias - PK studies in patients with postoperative pain - PK studies in patients with type 2 diabetes mellitus
+- Patients with rheumatoid arthritis

+- Patients with arrhythmias

+- Patients with postoperative pain

+- Patients with type 2 diabetes mellitus

 Finally, a third reason to perform PK studies in patients is to test a drug already in the first phases of development, when the adverse event profile of the substance and/or its metabolites carries too serious a safety risk to justify administering it to healthy volunteers.
 These studies are conducted in patients suffering from the disease the drug is intended to treat.
 Examples of such studies are:

-- PK studies of cytostatics in oncology patients - PK studies of immunomodulators in cardiac transplant patients - PK studies of antipsychotics in schizophrenic patients
+- > PK studies of cytostatics in oncology patients - PK studies of immunomodulators in cardiac transplant patients - PK studies of antipsychotics in schizophrenic patients